SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Use the slider to enable and disable data forwarding to the destination tenant.
 If data is being forwarded, the slider reads "active".
 If data is not being forwarded, the slider reads "suspended" or "pending".
 "Suspended" means that you have disabled forwarding.
 "Pending" means that the destination tenant has disabled forwarding.

-* Click **Edit** in the context menu of the card, accessible through the menu icon, to modify the data connector's configuration.
+* Click **Edit** in the context menu of the card, accessible through the Menu icon, to modify the data connector's configuration.
 The configuration is described in more detail below.
 * Click "**Duplicate** in the context menu to create another data connector with the same configuration.
 * Click **Delete** in the context menu to stop data forwarding and remove the data connector.

-#### <a name="data-broker-connector-edit"></a> Creating or edit data connectors
+<a name="data-broker-connector-edit"></a> **Creating or editing data connectors**

 Click **Add data connector** in the top menu bar to create a new data connector or click **Edit** in the context menu of a particular data connector to edit its configuration.